Note

 To further examine a video, we can step through the video and observe each field by field (not frame by frame), and

 note the motion.
-This can be achieved with Virtual Dub using the Deinterlace filter and setting the frame rate to
+This can be achieved with Virtual Dub using the Deinterlace filter and setting the frame rate to double.

 Set up the VDub Deinterlace filter like this: